nurme-ave/space-project/README.md

 ### Project Description

 I wanted to get a better understanding of HTML forms and watched a tutorial at Scrimba taught by Kevin Powell.
 After watching the video tutorials I decided it would be wise to get some hands-on experience and create a simple form of my own.
-Well...my creativity started to fly and this simple form turned out into a small project with implementing background videos and lots of humour :-).
+Well...my creativity started to fly and this simple form turned out into a small project with implementing a moving background video and a sense of humour :-).
 It helps a lot when learning is fun :-).

 The page is fully responsive.